 Date of biopsy

-Doctor who took the bio psy
+Doctor who took the biopsy

+Location/s on my body

-Results
+Results Breslow thickness (mm)

+Level of invasion (Clark)

-Ulceration ent O No/absent
+Ulceration

 Mitotic rate

 You may require further investigations such as blood tests, ultrasounds, scans or a sentinel node biopsy in order to stage the melanoma or to determine your treatment approach.

 Sentinel Node Biopsy

 My melanoma is Stage

 Your doctor may talk to you about a test that looks for changes (mutations) in the DNA code of your melanoma.
 The test itself can be conducted using tissue removed during your surgery.

-mutant/positive mutant/positive mutant/positive wild-type/negativewild-type/negativewild-type/negative
+BRAF status